Skip to main content

 Use of the loan

-The loan must be used to pay for core operating costs of your business or organisation or capital costs that are intended to help your business adapt to the circumstances arising because of COVID-19.
-Costs may include but are not limited to:
+The loan must have been used to pay your business or organisation’s core operating costs or used to pay capital costs that helped your business adapt to the circumstances caused by COVID-19.
+Costs may have included but were not limited to:

 • rent for the business